 Activities at Winterlake Lodge

 Winterlake Lodge operates a Robinson R-44 helicopter at the lodge during the summer months to allow access to the dramatic Alaska Range.
-New for 2013 is a high-mountain glacier camp, home to Winterlake's team of sled dogs and a variety of on-snow activities.
-Guest enjoy mushing and snowshoeing across the glacier in the long summer daylight.
+At the high-mountain glacier camp, home to Winterlake’s team of sled dogs and a variety of on-snow activities, guest enjoy mushing and snowshoeing across the glacier in the long summer daylight.

 Accommodations at Winterlake Lodge